Rosemary E. Jeffries, RSM, Ph.D., President of Georgian Court University

-President Jeffries shepherded the 100-year-old institution, founded in 1908 and celebrating its Centennial this year, through the process of changing from college to university status, which was awarded in February 2004.
+President Jeffries shepherded the 106-year-old institution through the process of changing from college to university status, which was awarded in February 2004.
 In 2012, she and trustee leadership announced the decision to transition GCU to a fully coeducational university.

 During President Jeffries' first five years as president, $28 million in construction and renovation also took place on the Lakewood campus.
-This includes the Dorothy Marron University Community Chapel, St. Catherine Residence Hall for students, Mercy Residence Hall for the Sisters of Mercy and visiting faculty, the Audrey Birish George Science Center, and the Court Café, a campus eatery for commuting students.
+This included the Dorothy Marron University Community Chapel, St. Catherine Residence Hall for students, Mercy Residence Hall for the Sisters of Mercy and visiting faculty, the Audrey Birish George Science Center, and the Court Café, a campus eatery for commuting students.
 During her tenure, the campus also celebrated the grand opening of its $26-million, 67,000-square-foot Wellness Center, which was later certified as LEED-gold by the U.S.Green Building Council.

-President Jeffries spearheaded the largest fundraising effort in the university's history, the Campaign for Georgian Court, which raised $17.2 at its close in June 2008 and exceeded its original goal of $15-million.
-This campaign helped to guarantee our ability to offer a high-quality, Catholic education to our students while maintaining our historic special concern for women.
+President Jeffries spearheaded the largest fundraising effort in the university's history, the Campaign for Georgian Court, which raised $17.2 in 2008 and exceeded its original goal of $15 million.
+This campaign helped to guarantee GCU's ability to offer a high-quality, Catholic education to students at the time and into the future.